-An apath is someone who lacks the judgment or insight to perceive the sociopath’s malevolent manipulative behaviour, or someone who is too apathetic and morally cowardly to care about it or do anything about it.
+An apath is someone who lacks the judgment or insight to perceive the sociopath’s malevolent manipulative behavior, or someone who is too apathetic and morally cowardly to care about it or do anything about it.
 If, on top of this, the apath bears the empath a grudge, the perverse collusion between the sociopath and apath may prove particularly devastating.

 The psychological theorists, McGregor and McGregor, who originally formulated the above theory, termed this dynamic the sociopath-empath-apath triad.
 By way of illustration, the concept could apply to a family in the following manner :